pantheon-systems/documentation/source/content/guides/git/05-resolve-merge-conflicts.md

 </TabList>

-Double-check the files before going forward to make sure no bugs were introduced.
+1. Double-check the files before going forward to make sure no bugs were introduced.

-If you modify core CMS files, the `-Xtheirs` flag will drop your changes.
-In that case, you should [manually resolve conflicts](#manually-resolve-conflicts).
-For more details on core updates, see [WordPress and Drupal Core Updates](/core-updates).
+  - The `-Xtheirs` flag will drop your changes if you modify core CMS files.
+  You should [manually resolve conflicts](#manually-resolve-conflicts) in this scenario.

+1. Review [WordPress and Drupal Core Updates](/core-updates) for more details on core updates.

 ### Find a Site's Upstream URL